Electrical Engineering Technology - Journeyman Electrician Stream

 Step 3: Apply to Electrical Engineering Technology (part-time) and submit your transcripts and/or anticipated final grades.

-- To be eligible for this part-time offering, you must demonstrate completion of a Journeyman Electrician Certificate program in Alberta within the past five years.
-If your Journeyman Certificate is from another province, we will assess your transcripts for program eligibility.
-Submit your Journeyman Electrician transcripts to firstname.lastname@example.org.
+- If your Journeyman Certificate is from another province, we will assess your transcripts for program eligibility.
+Submit your Journeyman Electrician transcripts to email@example.com.

-- Application and transcripts submission deadline is on July 13, 2018.
+- The deadline to submit your application and transcripts is July 13, 2018.

 Step 4: Find out how to monitor your application status after you apply.